shamimhcp1/shamimhcp1/README.md

 ## Current Focus 🚀

-> Architecting *CommerceFIY* — an All-in-One SaaS ERP solution that helps businesses grow with control, clarity, and confidence.
+> Architecting *Commercefiy* — an All-in-One SaaS ERP solution that helps businesses grow with control, clarity, and confidence.

 ## Projects